ScroogeMcD/MY_RESOURCES/README.md

 #### Syslog:
 The syslog protocol is used to transport messages from network devices to a logging server, typically known as a syslog server.

+#### Maven
+There are three main maven plugins that we use while packaging our application into a jar file, and these plugins follow different concepts while packaging our application with dependencies.
+* **maven jar plugin** : This plugin provides the capability to build and sign jars.
+But it just compiles the java files under ```src/main java``` and ```src/test/java```.
+It doesn't include the dependencies JAR files.
+* **maven assembly plugin** : This plugin extracts all dependency jars into raw classes, and group it together.
+It can also be used to build an executable jar by specifying the main class.
+It works in projects with few dependencies only.
+For large projects with many dependencies, it will cause Java class name conflict issue.
+* **maven shade plugin** : It packages all dependencies into one uber-jar.
+It can also be used to build an executable jar by sepcifying the main class.
+This plugin is particularly useful as it merges contents of specific files, instead of overwriting them - by **Relocating Classes**.
+This is needed when there are resource files that have the same name across the jars and the plugin tries to package all the resource file.
+Two main benefits of shadow are :
+  * Creating an executable JAR distribution
+  * Bundling and relocating common dependencies in libraries to avoid classpath conflicts.